 You Choose! by Nick Sharratt and Pippa Goodhart

 An unusual and imaginative book that makes the reader think.
 Each brightly illustrated double-page spread has a question, such as ‘Imagine you could go anywhere – where would you live?’ and invites the child to come up with answers.
-This incredibly imaginative book is a gift to infant teachers looking to develop creative writing and help pupils scaffold story ideas.
+This incredibly imaginative book is a gift to infant teachers looking to develop creative writing and help students scaffold story ideas.
 This is a must-have text for your Year 1 reading list.

 Adventure